Why fall is prime time for this passport-free Caribbean island

 There are more fun eating and drinking trails to travel in Puerto Rico, including the "Chinchorreo" routes (clusters of simple food and drink kiosks) you can hop along in Loíza's Piñones neighborhood or the coastal town of Luquillo (both in the East region).
 There's also a driveable 25-mile Chinchorreo trail extending between the towns of Bayamón in the Metro region and Barranquitas in the Central region on winding Route 152.
 Cups of pungent sangria, homemade lobster cakes and saucy baby back ribs are among the bites you can savor before hopping to the next hidden gem.

 Though there's arguably nothing better than a hole-in-the-wall that makes scrumptious, affordable food, Puerto Rico's also home to many incredible refined dining options, too.
-Cocina Abierta in San Juan offers an engaging 5-course tasting menu (with "ominivorous" and vegetarian options) with sustainable, biodynamic or organic wine pairings.
+Cocina Abierta in San Juan offers an engaging 5-course tasting menu (with "ominivorous" and vegetarian options), plus sustainable, biodynamic or organic wine pairings.
 Lola Eclectic Cuisine in Ponce—set just north of the city's scenic central plaza—sets the mood with its sleek black-and-white interior, a look that pairs nicely with its elevated menu (think coffee-rubbed flap steak with passionfruit butter—plus pistachio creme brulee for dessert).

 When out West, Aguadilla's MONA is a necessary morning stop, whether for thick slices of tropical-fruit-topped French toast or creative Puerto Rican fusion dishes like Mofongo Benedict (where churrasco, poached eggs and mofongo all mingle on a plate).